-The Worker Relief and Credit Reform Act, WRCR HR5271, introduced by Reps Gwen Moore (WI) & Marcia Fudge (OH), would expand the Earned Income Tax Credit (EITC) to make it fully refundable and available to more people, including mothers and other unwaged primary caregivers, and get cash directly into mothers’ and families hands.
+The Worker Relief and Credit Reform Act of 2021, WRCR HR 4665, was introduced by Representative Gwen Moore (WI).
+It would expand the Earned Income Tax Credit (EITC) to make it fully refundable and available to more people, including mothers and other unwaged primary caregivers, and get cash directly into mothers’ and families hands.
 It redefines workers to include unpaid family caregivers & students.

 Family and Home Network endorsed this legislation.

-Note: On March 10, 2021, Rep. Marcia Fudge was confirmed as the Secretary of Housing and Urban Development (she was an original co-sponsor of this bill).
-The bill is cosponsored by 36 Representatives.
+Note: A version of this bill was introduced in 2019, co-sponsored by Rep. Marcia Fudge.
+On March 10, 2021, Rep. Marcia Fudge was confirmed as the Secretary of Housing and Urban Development.

 Rep. Gwen Moore describes why she introduced the bill:

 "I drew on my experiences as a poor, single mother to introduce the WRCR Act.
 Too often, our safety net programs leave people trapped.
 But this bill puts people first by expanding the Earned Income Tax Credit to reach more workers & honoring unpaid work."

 The following information is from Care Income Now!/US which is coordinated by the Global Women's Strike and Women of Color/Global Women's Strike (August 2021).